single-cell-genetics/vireo/doc/index.rst

 About Vireo
 ===========

-This documententation gives an introduction and usage manual of Vireo (Variational inference for reconstructing ensemble origins), a Bayesian method to demultiplex pooled scRNA-seq data with or without genotype reference.
+This documentation gives an introduction and usage manual of Vireo (Variational inference for reconstructing ensemble origins), a Bayesian method to demultiplex pooled scRNA-seq data with or without genotype reference.